 Christie regularly attends mediations and has represented clients at tribunals and courts of all levels, including the Employment Relations Authority, Employment Court and Court of Appeal.

-Having practised as in employment lawyer in Sydney for nearly six years, Christie has gained experience advising on global acquisitions, restructures and international assignments.
+Having practised as an employment lawyer in Sydney for nearly six years, Christie has gained experience advising on global acquisitions, restructures and international assignments.
 She has also worked with other specialist advisors on associated commercial and tax issues, including relating to employee incentives and share schemes.
 Her experience has exposed her to all manner of clients from individual employees and small business to large corporates.

 She is admitted to the bar in New Zealand and New South Wales, Australia, and is admitted to the High Court of Australia.